b3naz/myecom/brandon_beljoi_developer_information.md

 Small office, big office, lots of talking, not much talking, dark or light, hot or cold, windows open or closed, many people or few people etc.
 --->

-* **What sort of office environment do you want to work in, do you have any preferences?**
+* **What sort of office environment do you want to work in, do you have any preferences?** No
-* **What type of environment do you not want to work in, anything specific that you don't like?**
+* **What type of environment do you not want to work in, anything specific that you don't like?** Just a good working environment.

 ### Logistics

-* **Do you have your own transport?**
+* **Do you have your own transport?** No
-* **Do you or will you be renting a place to stay on your own or will you be staying with someone else?**
+* **Do you or will you be renting a place to stay on your own or will you be staying with someone else?** Staying with someone.
-* **Do you have reliable Internet access at home?**
+* **Do you have reliable Internet access at home?** Yes
-* **What type of Internet access do you have?**
+* **What type of Internet access do you have?** 8meg wireless.
 * **Have you ever needed to work in the evenings in order to meet a deadline or show progress on a project?
-And will you be comfortable doing this either from the office or from home?**
+And will you be comfortable doing this either from the office or from home?** Yes, from home but either way necessary.

 ### Communication